johncaseymcd/YMCAProject/YMCA-API-Readme.txt

 2. Getting Started

 The Web API utilizes .Net 4.8, Entity Framework 6.0, and Owin 2.3.3 and all dependents of those projects.
 A full list of dependencies can be found in the Web.Config file of the WebAPI Project in Github.

 3. Usage and Endpoints

 A local database must be created as the project is not hosted.
 Standard migrations can be employed to deploy the database and test functionality with an application such as Postman.
 Each Endpoint is categorized under the applicable data class.

+Note: Members.
+LocationID Foreign Key relationship must be set for CascadeDelete:False to Enable Migrations.

 Member
 GET api/Member/all